Destination? Compensation

 The real work begins

-Your claim is passed to our partnered specialist legal teams who review your all your agreements individually.
+Your claim is passed to our partner law firms, who review all your agreements individually.
 They gather evidence.
 Negotiate directly with lenders and work to maximise your compensation all on a no-win, no-fee basis, meanwhile, you don’t have to lift a finger.

 When will I get my money?